pbkit/pbkit.dev/docs/npm-packages/index.md

-pbkit also provides npm packages related with protocol buffers and rpc.
+pbkit also provides npm packages related to protocol buffers and rpc.

 The `pbkit` npm package includes `pb-gen-ts` cli and `core`, `codegen` related codes.